 Dr Ganesa R Wegienka, Henry Ford Health System Vice President, inVIVO Planetary Health Local Organiser (2017, 2019), Senior Fellow, inVIVO Ganesa Wegienka’s research interests include causes of pediatric allergic diseases such as allergy and asthma, as well as the racial disparities observed in their occurrence.
 To this end, she has received funding from the NIH to investigate the role of vitamin D in racial disparities in pediatric allergic diseases in the WHEALS cohort.
 Dr. Wegienka also serves as a research advisor to the fellows in training in the Division of Allergy and Immunology.

 Prof Trevor Hancock Retired Prof, Senior Scholar, University of Victoria.
 Senior Fellow (Ecological Justice and Social Policy), inVIVO Dr. Hancock is a public health physician and health promotion consultant whose interests in the relationship between nature/ecological systems, social justice and health date back to the early 1970s, when he was an area organizer for what was to become the Green Party in the UK.
 After moving to Canada he was involved in founding the Green Party of Canada and became the first Leader, running in the 1984 federal election.
 He was involved in establishing the Healthy Cities movement, and the concepts of ‘healthy public policy’ and ecological stability first recognized by WHO in the Ottawa Charter for Health Promotion.
 He also been an activist, co-founding the Canadian Association of Physicians for the Environment in 1993 and the Canadian Coalition for Green Health Care in 2000.
 He led the 2015 report on the ecological determinants of health for the Canadian Public Health Association.
-He is also a Morris Dancer and a Green Man and a semi-professional outdoor photographer.
 He sees the arts as a path to reach people emotionally to re-establish a link with nature, and is working to develop a One Planet Region where ecological footprint can be successfully balanced with good quality of life and good health for all.